Backyard Deer Deterrents: the dirt on keeping deer out of your garden without breaking the bank.

 On the other hand, I think at least half of this year's deer damage could have been prevented.
 After seeing no deer activity at all for months, we got a bit lax and let some of our deer deterrents stop working for a few weeks.
 Bad idea!
 Mark's currently inventing a more dependable deterrent that won't get hung up or burn out its motor at inopportune moments to prevent this problem in the future.
 Meanwhile, we're keeping an eye out for signs of deer so that we'll know when to upgrade our defenses.
 It also seems to have helped to mow down a huge weedy patch at the edge of the garden where the deer could find cover.

-Posted late Thursday evening, July 8th, 2010 Tags: deer deterrent
+Posted at midnight, July 9th, 2010 Tags: deer deterrent

 The video above describes what the advertising display industry calls a solar rocker motor.